MattPlumlee/outerbase/README.md

 -   accommodate flexible data generation.

-The software is open source, which can be found on [github](https://github.com/MattPlumlee/outerbase/), and it is licensed under the MIT license.
+The software is open source, which can be found on [Github](https://github.com/MattPlumlee/outerbase/), and it is licensed under the MIT license.
 For details on installation and references to papers, see the [webpage docs](https://mattplumlee.github.io/outerbase/).

-A `CRAN` package is on the way, but `Github` will be a reliable way to check in on the project:
+A `CRAN` package is on the way, but `Github` will be a reliable way to try out the code.
+The code can be pulled directly using `{devtools}`.

 <div class=".outerbase-devel">